yulonglim/tp/docs/team/wilfredwongkc.md

     * Added manual test case for `add`, `addClass` and `find` commands

 * **Community**:
-  * Discussed with team on the progress and direction of the project
+  * Discussed with team on the progress and direction of the project.
-  * Gave feedback to team profBook for PE-D
+  * Tested and gave feedbacks to team profBook on their app for PE-D.